About the DLLC

 Vice Chairs

-Vice Chair, Holly Porter, is the Executive Director of the Delmarva Chicken Association (DCA).
+Past Chair, Holly Porter, is the Executive Director of the Delmarva Chicken Association (DCA).
 Holly joined DCA in 2017 after working in marketing for MidAtlantic Farm Credit and helping craft policy at the Delaware Department of Agriculture.
 She became the Executive Director of DCA in 2019.
 Holly is a graduate of Marymount University in Arlington, Va., with a BA in communications, is an alumni of LEAD Maryland Class VII and sits on the Mid-Atlantic Regional Women in Ag committee and the Rural Maryland Council Board.
-Holly was raised on a farm in Caroline county, MD and spent many summers baling hay and straw with her family.
+Holly was raised on a farm in Caroline County, MD and spent many summers baling hay and straw with her family.

 Executive Committee